kapdaddy/Random-Machinations/_posts/2015-09-01-victorian-plumbing-bathroom-review.md

 ### Painting ceilings

 My top tip - don't water down your paint.
 I gave the newly-plastered ceiling a coat of watered-down paint at first but this looked awful.
 Using the paint as it was from the tin worked so much better and with less chance of drips too.
+Also if you can, paint the ceiling when the room is empty.